Turo-Turo Filipino restaurant

 Here in New Zealand there is still very little awareness of Filipino cuisine.

-Tastes that are everyday comfort food to the average Pinoy are exotic, adventurous, even challenging, to the average Kiwi.
+Tastes that are everyday comfort food to the average Pinoy are exotic, adventurous, even challenging, to the average Foreigner.

 What’s at risk?